 Do I need to submit a writing sample?

 A writing sample is not a required component of the application.
-However, if you have a sample which you think would strengthen your application you are welcome to add it.
+However, if you have a sample that you think would strengthen your application you are welcome to add it.

 How long does it take to process my application?

 Falk College reviews applications on a rolling basis.
 In general, once your application has been completed, it takes about two weeks for a decision to be made.
 There are times, such as during holidays and exams, in which a decision may take longer.